vanshita-bihani/CVAlign/README.md

 Bash

 cd backend
-Create a .env file and add your API key:
+Create a .env file with your API key:

 Bash